Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 The above image shows an example of the product details page, meeting the requirements of the user story above.

 ### **User Story 3**
-* As a shopper I can view a description of the record so that find out more about the record
+* As a shopper I can view a description of the record so that I can find out more about the record
 <img src="media/images/description.png">
 The above picture shows the product description that a shopper can read to find out more about the record.
 It also includes a link to wikipedia for them to find out even more.
 Thus completing User Story 3.

 ### **User Story 4**
-* As a shopper I can easily view the total of my purchase/s so that understand how much I'm spending as I add to cart.
+* As a shopper I can easily view the total of my purchase/s so that I can understand how much I'm spending as I add to cart.
 <img src="media/images/add_to_basket.png">
 <img src="media/images/your_cart.png">